 - 1. Have the children sit in a circle, so they can see each other.
 The facilitator should be at the same level (if the children are sitting on the ground, so should the facilitator; if they are on chairs, the facilitator will be too). - 2.
 Ask them three questions: - "What are the three best things about doing your sport (practice, competitions...)?" - "What are the three worst things about doing your sport?" - "What would you suggest to make practice and competitions better?" - Children discuss their ideas.
 The facilitator should try not to answer or justify or explain, just ensure each idea has been understood.
 Note that all ideas are constructive because they help identify how to do things better (or how to explain in future that which has not been understood). - 4.
-Close the activity when all the children who wanted to speak have done so, thanking them for their ideas (do not force anyone to speak) and undertaking to see what can be improved.
+End the activity when everyone who wanted to speak has spoken and thank them for their ideas (nobody should be forced to speak).